theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/dp-200-02_instructions.md

 Individual exercise

-The main tasks for this exercise are as follows:
+The main tasks for this exercise are as follows: (Detailed steps are under Task 1)

 1. Create and configure a storage account named **awdlsstudxx** as a Data Lake Store Gen2 storage type in the region closest to the lab location, within the resource group awrgstudxx, where **xx** are your initials.